Cinfig/Microbiome---WGS---FIM/README.md

                Output files:

                      'species_and_id_df.csv': This file contains the species name and ID pairs and the type of the match: exact or not exact.

+         -'2' find_species_id_online(): This function connects the species names of the species data exported from MGnify to the species ID.
+It runs online utilising NCBI's EDirect access.
+Firstly, the script looks for exact name match,                                       secondly it looks for the '.sp' not exact name match, and finally it looks for the not exact match based on the species' genus name.

+               Input files:

+                     'final_transaction_dataset_taxonomy_species.csv': This is the output of step 3.

+                     The 'Connect_species_with_functionality.py' python module and the input file need to be in the same folder.

+               Output files:

+                     'species_and_id_df.csv': This file contains the species name and ID pairs and the type of the match: exact or not exact.

-         -'2' connect_taxon_id_and_functionality_id(): This function establishes all possible species and functionalities combinations based on species/functionalities present in the                                                         selected study.
+         -'3' connect_taxon_id_and_functionality_id(): This function establishes all possible species and functionalities combinations based on species/functionalities present in the                                                         selected study.
 The runtime of the function can be extremely long due to multiple API requests.The following QucikGO API is used:

                                                        https://www.ebi.ac.uk/QuickGO/api/index.html#!/annotations/annotationLookupUsingGET